 - Postal Service

-Accordingly, 39 CFR part 111 is proposed to be amended as follows:
+Accordingly, 39 CFR part 111 is amended as follows:

 Start Amendment Part